What We Do

 4) How can these insights help shape community and clinical practices that reduce school violence?

 Our interdisciplinary research teams compile, analyze and upload school violence information.
 They use epidemiological methods, network theory, psychological and sociological methods, criminology theories, semiotic analytic methods and communication/media analytic methods.

-Contact us if you want more information or would like to join our research.
+Contact us at email@example.com if you want more information or would like to join us.